gadget-inc/skipper/docs/design.md

 ## Components

 - Router
-- Controller w/ leader election
+- Controller w/ hashring or leader election

 ## Notes

-- need to keep track of the last time a function received a request
-- routers periodically send request traffic to the controller
+- need to re-assign all functions when deployment is updated